Uniface (programming language): Uniface versions

 The Uniface 9 release focused on GUI and usability improvements, thin deployment, and integration.
-Support for Windows Mobile was added, and configuration and deployment was simplified using zipped archives.
+Support for Windows Mobile was added, and configuration and deployment were simplified using zipped archives.
 Support for Unicode improved what was an already impressive multilingual capability, and improvements in web development and XML handling brought Uniface further into line with industry standards.
 Dynamic field movement in form components removed some old barriers to flexibility.

 Other features included improved color handling, dynamic menus, an XML API, a diagram editor for the Application Model; cross-referencing functionality to support refactoring and deployment, and enhanced web services functionality.